geelen/glenmaddern.com/src/lib/articles/css-modules.md

 #### A React Example

-There's nothing about CSS Modules that's React-specific as the above example shows.
-But working with React gives you an excellent experience using CSS Modules, so it's worth showing a slightly more complex example:
+As the above example shows, there's nothing about CSS Modules that's React-specific.
+But React gives you a particularly excellent experience using CSS Modules, so it's worth showing a slightly more complex example:

 ```
 /* components/submit-button.jsx */